mahlet121/SpotifyPlaylist/README.md

 # SpotifyPlaylist
 #React Spotify Project
-React web application to search ,create and delete playlist using Spotify API's
+React web application to search ,update and delete playlist using Spotify API's

 If you wish to run the code locally please do the following,